 Teachers are also very concerned about the impact of the excessive focus on testing, data collection, measuring and ranking.
 The brochure "Talking about teaching and learning" may help to begin a discussion of these issues.

 More and more communities are facing school closures.
+Since 2002, more than 200 public schools have been closed in the province.
 The heart of communities is under threat.